Dani Alicia is an actress, writer, and entrepreneur. She writes about topics that interest her.

-1. Consider Your Acting Career as a Business
+1. Consider Your Acting Career a Business

-A lot of people don't look at their acting career in the right perspective.
+A lot of people don't look at their acting career from the right perspective.
 When people say, "I want to be an actor," they only look at a small part of the picture.
 They see themselves in front of a camera or on stage reading scripts.
 They think about Hollywood and red carpets.
-They usually think of acting as a verb--simply something that you do.
+They usually think of acting as a verb—simply something that you do.
 But having an acting career is very similar to owning a business.
 As an actor, the first (and possibly the most important) thing that you must understand is that your acting career is a business and the product that you sell is yourself.

 What does this mean?
 Well, if you have experience managing a business, you probably understand where I'm coming from with this, but let's assume that you don't have that experience.
-In the acting industry, directors cast roles based on character description.
+In the acting industry, directors cast roles based on character descriptions.
 For example, say a director posts this casting:

-Description: Open to all ethnicities, late 20's
+Description: Open to all ethnicities, late 20s

 It is important to make investments in your business so that you will be able to compete with the competition.
 What type of investments, you ask?
-Just as a store has to market their products, keep their stores and products clean and aesthetically pleasing to the eye, hire managers to make sure it runs smoothly, provide training, and budget finances, you, as an actor, will have to do the same for your acting career.
+Just as a store has to market its products, keep its stores and products clean and aesthetically pleasing to the eye, hire managers to make sure it runs smoothly, provide training, and budget finances, you, as an actor, will have to do the same for your acting career.
 These topics are covered in a little more detail below.

 2. If You're Going to Be a Serious Actor, You Need an Agent

 If you are a serious actor, not having an agent is like running a delivery service with a bike.
 But what about those people who get their "big break" because they were discovered walking in the mall?
 The chances that you will be "discovered" are also slim to none.
 If you are going to be a serious actor, you need to eventually get an agent.
-Now this raises the question of: "How do I get an agent?"
+Now, this raises the question of: "How do I get an agent?"

 Getting an agent is no easy task.
 First and foremost, you have to seek out legitimate agencies.
-There are many scam artists out their preying on people like you, beginning actors who have big dreams and a small amount of knowledge about the industry.
+There are many scam artists out there preying on people like you, beginning actors who have big dreams and a small amount of knowledge about the industry.
 There are a few things about agencies that can help you determine whether or not they are legitimate.

 Agents do not charge you money for representation.
 Agents get paid a certain percentage (a commission) of what you make when you book an acting job.
 Generally, agents usually take a commission of 10–20%.

-If they hold a huge open call, take a whole hour to tell you about their services, and then tell you that you have to have a one on one interview BEFORE they can tell you how much their services cost (like when they advertise those ads on the radio about meeting the agency at your local Holiday Inn), run out of the building as fast as you can.
+If they hold a huge open call, take a whole hour to tell you about their services, and then tell you that you have to have a one-on-one interview before they can tell you how much their services cost (like when they advertise those ads on the radio about meeting the agency at your local Holiday Inn), run out of the building as fast as you can.
 It's a scam.

 If a so-called agent promises you that they are going to make you a star, chances are that they are not a legitimate agent.
 Any good agent will tell you that there are no guarantees in the industry.

 Agencies have several different ways of interviewing new talent.
-They may hold open calls, they may only take mail submissions, maybe they only schedule one on one appointments.
-But i can guarantee you that a legitimate agent will not require you to send in any nude photos, or to come into their "office" and pose nude or take nude photos.
+They may hold open calls.
+They may only take mail submissions.
+Maybe they only schedule one on one appointments.
+But I can guarantee you that a legitimate agent will not require you to send in any nude photos or to come into their "office" and pose nude or take nude photos.
 Also, if they tell you to meet them at their home or in some old, abandoned building, just remember all those crazy slasher movies that you've watched.

-Although you will have to make an investment in acting classes and photos, a legitimate agency will never require you to use a specific photographer, spend a certain amount on headshots, or to take specific classes.
-If they tell you something like "We'd love to represent you!
+Although you will have to make an investment in acting classes and photos, a legitimate agency will never require you to use a specific photographer, spend a certain amount on headshots, or take specific classes.
+If they tell you something like, "We'd love to represent you!
 All you have to do is sign up for our classes......" chances are they are a school, not an agency.

 Make sure that you research the agencies that you are interested in.
-Check with the Better Business Bureau, check blogs and/or message boards, research their success stories.
+Check with the Better Business Bureau, check blogs and/or message boards, and research their success stories.
 And most importantly, trust your instincts.

 3. Serious Actor or Not, You Will Still Need Headshots